Your Information and Your Rights

 Your support plan may contain information about your support needs, medical conditions and associated treatments as well as other people and organisations who are directly involved in your support.
-These records may be electronic, paper records or a mixture of both.
+These records may be electronic or paper, or a mixture of both.
 We use a combination of technologies and working practices to ensure that we keep your information secure and confidential.

 Why do we collect this information?

-Quarriers collect this information in order to ensure that we have the most up to date information about your support and support needs to help you achieve your outcomes.
-We also collect information as part of the requirements from our funders.
-Our funders will may use this information for research, gather statistics and to plan for future service provision.
+Quarriers collects this information in order to ensure that we have the most up-to-date information about your support and support needs to help you achieve your outcomes.
+We also collect information as required by our funders.
+Our funders may use this information for research, gather statistics and to plan for future service provision.

-- Pursue our legitimate interests as a provider of your support, particularly where you are either a child or vulnerable adult;
+- pursue our legitimate interests as a provider of your support, particularly where you are a child or vulnerable adult.

 How do we use this information?

-To ensure you receive the best possible support, your records will be used to ensure that we deliver the most appropriate support to you.
-Information held about may be shared with external agencies such as the NHS and the Police in order to keep you safe and to identify if you are at risk of harm.
-Information may also be used and shared with other professionals involved in your support in order to review your support and audit the quality of support that we provide you.
+Your records will be used to ensure that we deliver the most appropriate support to meet your needs.
+Information held about you may be shared with external agencies such as the NHS and the Police in order to keep you safe and to identify if you are at risk of harm.
+Information may also be used and shared with other professionals involved in your support in order to review your support and audit the quality of support we provide.

 How is the information collected?

 Your information will be collected either electronically or in paper form.
 Where it is collected electronically, your information will be stored securely on Quarriers encrypted network.
 Paper records will be stored in lockable immovable filing cabinets.